Looking Unto Jesus: 6 Biblical Benefits for Believers

 of our faith...”
 (Hebrews 12:2, KJV)

 Jesus is the author and finisher, the beginning and the end, the Alpha and Omega, the A to Z, and the Lord over everything in between!
-So fix your eyes on Jesus, look unto Him for all His gracious provisions.
+So fix your eyes on Jesus, look unto Him for all of His gracious provisions.
 These 6 we've looked at are wonderful examples of (Prov.
 103:3) "all [the Lord's] benefits" available in looking unto Jesus.

 If you have a few minutes more, I invite you to listen to Alan Jackson's stirring rendition of the great Gospel song "Turn Your Eyes Upon Jesus."